Holistic Depth Psychotherapy - Nicole Ann Ditz, MA CMHC

 Becoming self-empowered means accepting responsibility for one's own development and choices.
 Although the journey of self-actualization can inspire moments of feeling intense joy and expansive exhilaration, this process also involves a great deal of struggle, uncertainty and anxiety as old self-structures and defenses are slowly dismantled.
 The pathway toward wholeness is fraught with existential fears: "Who am I without my habitual ways of being?"; "Will others accept me when I am no longer taking care of their needs?"; "How can I discover new meanings for my life when the old purposes no longer sustain me?”; “Will I be strong enough to face terrifying periods of existential aloneness if I part ways with some of my current unhealthy relationships?"

 Self-actualization requires a great deal of risk taking, letting go of habitual and restrictive (though often comfortable) belief systems, stepping into the unknown, bringing one's attention back over and over again to observing compassionately one's inner experience, and dedicating oneself day by day to the often strenuous process of change.
 This is a journey that demands immense courage and enduring determination.
-One must be willing to traverse many pitch dark passages of fear and discouragement when the past can seem like a cairn of haggard bones, repeatedly resurrecting as spooky and relentless obstacles that seem to prevent one’s forward movement.
-Freedom from old painful patterns, contentment, happiness, and peace can sometimes feel like a mirage, beyond reach, unobtainable, or at least light years away.
+One must be willing to traverse many pitch dark passages of fear and discouragement when the past can seem like a cairn of haggard bones, repeatedly resurrecting as spooky and relentless obstacles that seem to prevent one's forward movement.

 Nicole Ann Ditz, MA CMHC, Holistic Depth Psychotherapist